top of page

 Note your work

-This is super duper important.
-If it doesn't make sense, read it again, or message me to clarify.
+This is very important.
+If it doesn't make sense, read it again, or feel free to message me to clarify.

 For example, I may prescribe you dumbbell rows like this:

-This means that you are going to build to a set of approximately 10 reps, at a weight that feels like an 8/10 difficulty.
-This should only take you approximately 3-6 sets to get to.
+This means that you are going to build to a set of approximately 10-12 reps, at a weight that feels like you have 2 good ones in the tank.
+This might look like this:

 3. Warm-Ups